shisopensourcedev/reactjs-laravel/README.md

-# crud-laravel-react
+# crud-react-laravel
 crud operations

-# CRUD

-this is a sample project.
+this is a react and laravel curd project.

-## Installation Backend
+## Installation

+Please download the project.

+# Backend
-Please download the "crud" folder then go to the backend folder and open the terminal to run the project please use this comment
+then go to the backend folder and open the terminal to run the project please use this comment

 ```bash
 composer update